Clararigaud/MAD/README.md

 A config file enable anybody to keep his own setup : see [config.json](config.json)

 #### Http Server - Python Bottle - SQLLite
-A Http server can be ran with the [pythonroute.py](server/pythonroute.py) script.
+A Http server can be ran with the [main.py](server/main.py) script.
-For now it just make a connection with the relational database and take care of the routes.

-Once running, you can access some pages with the url and ports specified in the **config.json** file like
+Once running, you can navigate with the url and ports specified in the **config.json** file like
 > your.local.ip.address:8081/sudoc

 Currently there are things in :